CROSSBOW(5) | File Formats Manual (urm) | CROSSBOW(5) |

 The behaviour is summarized by the following table, where expand(x) expresses the expansion of the "%x" placeholder into the string representation of the corresponding field, and the "." operator expresses string concatenation.

-By supplying crossbow-fetch(1) with the
+crossbow-fetch(1) with the

 -d